STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Fix: Removing width from img element in index.html and setting CSS rule of width=100% to thuy-lewis id attribute in the style.css.

-### Known Bugs

-1. Images size to big, website slow to load.
-2.

 ## Credits

 ### Code Used